-A blessed solemnity of All Saints to all our readers, a feast that goes back to its official institution by Pope Gregory III (731 – 741),as a commemoration of all the countless martyrs who could not have their own particular day.
-This was during what we know ironically as the ‘dark ages’, during which many things of light occurred, such as this glorious feast, in an oratory in Saint Peter’s (not the glorious structure we now stands on that spot, which was constructed during the renaissance).
-Eventually, the feast was extended to include all those who had lived holy lives, unknown to the broader history, yet enjoying eternal beatitude with God.
-Since then we have celebrated with great joy all the saints, known and especially those unknown, our own ancestors, grandparents, parents, relatives and friends, now enjoying heavenly bliss.
+A blessed solemnity of All Saints to all our readers, a feast that goes back to its official institution by Pope Gregory III (731 – 741) as a commemoration of all the countless martyrs who could not have their own particular day.
+This was during what we know ironically as the ‘dark ages’, when there was in fact much light.
+The first celebration of this glorious feast was in an oratory in Saint Peter’s (not the glorious structure that now stands on that spot, which was constructed during the renaissance).
+Eventually, it was extended to include all those who had lived holy lives, even the most obscure and hidden, now enjoying eternal beatitude with God.
+Since then we have celebrated with great joy all the saints, known and especially those unknown, our own ancestors, grandparents, parents, relatives and friends, now in heavenly bliss.

 How many?
-The Jehovah’s witnesses get this wrong, thinking there will only be ‘144,000’ in heaven, from Revelation 7:4.
-Yet a few verses later, the author, Saint John, then sees ‘a great multitude which no man could number’, who had come through the tribulations of this life faithful to God.
+The Jehovah’s witnesses get this wrong, thinking there will only be ‘144,000’ saved, a figure they derive from Revelation 7:4.
+Yet if they had read a few verses later, the author, Saint John, then sees ‘a great multitude which no man could number’, who had come through the tribulations of this life faithful to God.